fowles/skeletor/README.md

 1. Go to [App Script Home](https://script.google.com/home)
 1. Click "New Project" in the upper left.
-1. Rename the project from "Unnamed Project" to "Skeletor" by clicking "Unnamed Project" at the top.
+1. Rename the project from "Untitled Project" to "Skeletor" by clicking "Untitled Project" at the top.
 1. Replace the entire contents of `Code.gs` (which should contain an empty `myFunction`) with the contents of [calendar.js](https://raw.githubusercontent.com/fowles/skeletor/main/calendar.js).